rei/rei-cedar-docs/docs/foundation/accessibility/README.md

     - Understanding what is important or getting distracted, such as people with attention deficits
     - Reading, such as people with dyslexia
     - Understanding math computations, such as people with math comprehension deficits
-    - Understanding visual computations, such as people with math comprehension deficits
+    - Understanding visual computations, such as people with visual comprehension deficits

 - Ensuring accessibility for this group is often forgotten or an afterthought.
 Resources for understanding cognitive disabilities:
     - WebAIM: [Cognitive Disabilities](https://webaim.org/articles/cognitive/)